 .
 Thus, despite the difficulty, it might be better try to take out the commander, in hopes of not having to fight the army itself.
 Finding him usually isn't too hard—just look for the guy with the huge Chest of Medals

 or the most conspicuous uniform

-and even more with a bad formation protecting him.
+possibly even with a bad formation protecting him.

-Using this strategy is hoping the enemy is a Keystone Army
+Use of this strategy rests on the hope that the enemy is a Keystone Army

-This doesn't only applies to armies.
+This doesn't only apply to armies.
 Whenever a species with a Hive Mind

 is led by a Hive Queen

 or some similar central location for the mind, destroying it will often lead to the whole army either shutting down or being thrown into aimless, bestial chaos.

 Also see Achilles' Heel

 commanders will employ a Decoy Leader